 There’s a fourth group the Joy Starts Here authors refer to, though.
 It’s the ones who refuse to play this deadly game, the ones who will speak truth, for themselves, for their children, and for others.
 They give that group the name Protectors.

-In my friend’s Christian school, there wasn’t one of those.
+In my young friend’s Christian school, there wasn’t one of those.
 In many churches there isn’t one.

 In the story of Peter in Galatians 2, the Protector was the apostle Paul.
-Can you imagine what those Gentile Christians must have felt to hear him speak?
+Can you imagine what those Gentile Christians must have felt when he spoke up for them?

-In reference to the bad advice for young wives blog post, the Protector was every person who spoke up in social media in defense of that young woman, whether she was a real person or only representative of many in our churches who have been given such destructive counsel.
+In reference to the bad advice for young wives article, the Protector was every person who wrote to the author of that article or spoke up in social media in defense of that young woman (whether she was a real person or only representative of many in our churches who have been given such destructive counsel).

 There is a hypocritical dynamic permeating many churches and parachurch organizations.